What is case management?

 - Solid security measures: Data is protected with multiple layers of security on top of protocols like physical security, perimeter data defense and cloud host security that protect against hackers, technology failures, disasters or misuse.

-- Reliable infrastructure: Reliable, available and resilient cloud infrastructure is made possible by failover exercises, replication, incident response protocols and resource utilisation monitoring.
+- Reliable infrastructure: Reliable, available and resilient cloud infrastructure is made possible by failover exercises, replication, incident response protocols and resource utilization monitoring.

 - Better compliance: The right cloud solution will have the requisite security and compliant infrastructure that accommodates demanding SLAs and a range of industry-specific and location-based compliance initiatives.